Crandall University: Controversy

+Academic freedom and CAUT investigation

+Following concerns being brought to its attention, in 2009 the Canadian Association of University Teachers (CAUT) authorized an ad hoc investigatory committee to open an investigation to determine whether Crandall University might be denying academic freedom to some of its academic staff by requiring a statement of faith as a condition of initial and/or continuing employment.
+The investigation included an interview with the university’s president, vice-president of academic affairs, and president of the faculty association, and concluded in 2010.
+The report found that “while the university has a statement on academic freedom, it is significantly inconsistent with that of the CAUT and the majority of universities across the western world, and assurances that free enquiry is still possible within its constraints are unconvincing.”
+The committee therefore recommended that Crandall University "be placed on the list of institutions 'found to have imposed a requirement of a commitment to a particular ideology or statement of faith as a condition of employment.'"

+Anti-gay hiring policy

-In 2012, Crandall University came under public scrutiny for receiving municipal funds for having a scripturally based hiring policy consistent with its denomination's tradition, that is, forbidding the hiring of non-celibate LGBTQ people.
-This has been characterized by the press as an anti-gay hiring policy.
+In 2012, Crandall University came under public scrutiny for receiving municipal funds while refusing to hire non-celibate LGBTQ people.
+That policy, although regarded as scriptural and consistent with its denominational tradition, was characterized by the press as anti-gay.
 That same year, the Crandall Student Association publicly broke with the university's administration over the policy, with the student president at the time telling the CBC, "The Christian faith does say do not judge others.
 And the Christian faith is all about love.
-So I feel that this policy – to me – doesn’t seem like it’s following those specific guidelines."
+So I feel that this policy – to me – doesn't seem like it's following those specific guidelines."
 In 2013, a year after the controversy erupted, the university opted to not apply for $150,000 in public funding that it had received annually.
 The university president also issued an apology, stating: "We wish to apologize for anything that Crandall University might possibly have communicated in the past that may have seemed unloving or disrespectful in any way toward any individual or groups."